Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Stability analysis of the bifurcating solutions

 \subsection{Stability analysis}

-To study the stability of the bifurcation solution from $(\bar u ,\bar v,\chi_k)$, we linearize (\ref{51}) at $(u_k(s,x),v_k(s,x),\chi_k(s))$.
-By the principle of the linearized stability \cite{CR2} Theorem 8.6, to show that they are asymptotically stable, we need to prove that the each eigenvalue $\lambda$ of the following elliptic problem has negative real part:
+To study the stability of $(u_k(s,x),v_k(s,x),\chi_k(s))$ around $(\bar u ,\bar v,\chi_k)$, we linearize (\ref{316}) around this bifurcating solution.
+According to the principle of the linearized stability e.g. Theorem 8.6 in \cite{CR2}, to show that they are asymptotically stable, we need to prove that the each eigenvalue $\lambda$ of the following elliptic problem has negative real part:

 We readily see that this eigenvalue problem is equivalent to